lukamiletic95/papers/Current solution.md

 Let us assume that a *C* node wants to have its transaction *T* processed by the Tendermint network, in a way explained earlier in the text.

-Current Tendermint Mempool gossiping algorithm works as follows:
+Current Tendermint Mempool gossiping algorithm works as follows (this is executed on each *FN* node):

 	1. FN receives T, either from a C, or from another FN.
 	2. FN checks if T is already in its Mempool.